 No dice.
 Nobody helped.
 The closed doors were bizarre beyond compare, with people not answering work phones, lawyers charging $5,000 for what one would expect would cost $500, and, well, you know the story, Wilson, and you can read the posts again if you’ve forgotten anything.

-In case this might look like I am lambasting Israelis or Jews or something, I can’t fail to point out that I also asked a foreign Christian organization about volunteering for them, and that didn’t work out either.
+In case this might look like I am lambasting Israelis or Jews or something, I can’t fail to point out that I also asked a foreign Christian organization operating in Israel about volunteering for them, and that didn’t work out either.

 In all these cases, what should have been easy wasn’t.
 People answered the phone or responded to e-mails weeks later, if at all, and often after considerable urging.
 And then there was the absolutely bizarre failure of the internet or electronic devices failing at every turn, not to mention shockingly bizarre behavior from the apps I was using and the people I was interacting with online.